-Laser cooling and trapping is the ability to cool atoms down to unprecedented kinetic temperatures, and to confine and support isolated atoms in “atom traps”.
+Atomic trapping and cooling is the ability to cool atoms down to unprecedented kinetic temperatures, and to confine and support isolated atoms in “atom traps”.
 This unique new level of control of atomic motion allows researchers to study the behavior of atoms and quantum mechanical properties.

 Read more

-Want to read more, please continue on the NKT Photonics website by clicking the picture below:
+Want to read more about atomic trapping and cooling with a koheras laser, please continue on the NKT Photonics website by clicking the picture below:

 Thank you for reading